 sudo alien --to-rpm CiscoPacketTracer_820_Ubuntu_64bit.deb

-After preparing the PacketTracer-8.2-2.x86_64.rpm setup file, execute the “sudo zypper install PacketTracer-8.2-2.x86_64.rpm” command in the terminal to install the Cisco software and confirm the packages to be installed.
+We need to prepare the PT RPM file.
+So, run the command “sudo zypper install PacketTracer-8.2-2.x86_64.rpm” in the terminal to install the Cisco software and confirm the packages.

 sudo zypper install PacketTracer-8.2-2.x86_64.rpm

-After installing Packet Tracer, search for its shortcut in the start menu of your SUSE system and run it.
+After installing it, search for its shortcut in your SUSE system’s start menu and run it.

 Additionally, you can use the “packettracer” command from the terminal to open Cisco network software faster.
-However, this command may not work when you install it with the RPM package.
-So you need to create a symlink for related software.
+However, this code may not work when you install it with the RPM package.
+So it would be best if you created a symlink for related software.

 sudo ln -sf /opt/pt/packettracer /usr/local/bin/packettracer

-After installing Cisco Packet Tracer on openSUSE, the first thing you need to do is to create a new project and design the network topologies specified in your exam syllabus.
+After adding Cisco Packet Tracer on openSUSE, first make a new project.
+Then, build the network designs given in your exam plan.

 Step 1

-After opening Packet Tracer, you can drag and drop network devices into the logical workspace or select and add related devices to add multiple devices.
+After opening PT, you can drag and drop devices into the work area.
+You can also pick and add the right devices to place many devices.

-In this article, we will do a basic network configuration to verify the interoperability of Cisco software.
-Therefore, first, add a 2911 model Cisco Router to the logical workspace.
+In this article, we will make a simple network setup to test Cisco software.
+Now, let’s add a Cisco Router model 2911 to the logical workspace.

 Step 2

-After adding the Router, select the switching devices in the same way and add a Switch to the workspace.
+After adding the Router, the next step is to select the switching devices.
+Therefore, add a Switch to your workspace.

 Step 3